 Indrajit Roy Chowdhury, manager at Deloitte Consulting LLP, notes how procurement ecosystems must be built for speed: “Time-to-market is going to be extremely fast in the future, so we need to build that ecosystem of apps and alliances to meet those needs in a timely fashion.”

-For Mukherjee, the quickest path to drive down user and process adoption is short and clear: Systems that deliver clunky, complex experiences, and need to provide more personalised features, insights, and be more intuitive.
+For Mukherjee, the quickest path to drive down user and process adoption is short and clear: Systems that deliver clunky, complex experiences, and need to provide more personalized features, insights, and be more intuitive.
 He lauds the virtues of a good UX, saying that technology should not be a barrier for the desired outcomes, “that is the foundation of rich, impactful kinetic procurement.”

 Overengineering leads to overcomplication and frustration, which impacts adoption–and all of it can be addressed with the new technology driving procurement solutions.
 To illustrate her point, Atluri references routine and repetitive invoice processing that often takes too long, but could be solved with a machine-learning algorithm, freeing up significant amounts of time.